AnalyticsEarth/Qlik2DataRobot/README.md

 Qlik2DataRobot is an Analytic Connector for Qlik Sense, QlikView and Qlik Core.

+For more information on this project and integrating Qlik with DataRobot visit [Qlik Community](http://bit.ly/QlikDataRobot).

+A companion client extension is available [here](https://github.com/AnalyticsEarth/Qlik2DataRobot-Ext).

 ## Configuration

 - grpcHost: The allowed remote connection IP block (default: 0.0.0.0)